CatalystCode/radial-menu/README.md

 Want to learn how to place this control into your application?
 It's pretty easy to do - just head over to our [documentation wiki](https://github.com/CatalystCode/radial-menu/wiki) to find out how!

+## Special Thanks
+A bunch of thanks to [Jason Poon](https://github.com/jpoon), who wrote an early version of this code (and helpes us all a lot).

 ## License

 Copyright (C) 2015 Microsoft, licensed MIT.
 Please check `LICENSE` for details.